Governing can be hard.

 No. 1 -- Dog is required to have a Summit County license, which is no change from the current program.
 The license makes the canine eligible for all approved off-leash areas, but dogs must be under sight and voice control at all times, and the owners assume any and all liability.

 No. 2 -- At the time of dog licensure an annual "off-leash tag" may be purchased.
 This tag makes the dog eligible for all approved off-leash areas.
 The pet owner is required to sign a liability waiver and agree to abide by all rules and regulations associated with the use of the off-leash areas.
 The funds received from this tag will be used to offset maintenance and/or enforcement.
 The tag may be revoked if the dog misbehaves, is aggressive or is not under voice control.
 If a dog's tag is revoked, the dog and owner must successfully complete dog-training sessions.
-The tag may then be purchased in a subsequent year with proof of completion of an approved training program.

 No. 3 -- At the time of licensure an "off-leash tag" may be purchased if the dog has successfully passed a test for voice control and behavior.
 Testing may be offered through qualified dog trainers, and some equivalents will be accepted.